sashadev-sky/ADT-Guide/README.md

 - **Space Complexity**: O(n)

 1a\) **Binary Search Trees**
-- An extension of the Binary Tree with the addition of two restrictions:
+- An extension of the Binary Tree with the addition of a restriction:
-  - The children nodes are stored in a specific order: the left subtree of a node only contains values less than itself and the right subtree only contains values greater than it.
+  - The child nodes are stored in a specific order: the left subtree of a node only contains values less than itself and the right subtree only contains values greater than it.

     ```
       2
      / \
     1   3
     ```

 - **Time Complexity**

 Method | Avg.
 Case| Worst Case | Best Case | Notes